Braeden261/kendoSchool/README.md

 on first launch of the application the Windows FireWall will likely prompt you to allow access, click Allow Access.
 Open a web browser and enter the URL:  `localhost:8080`

+## --------- Creating a PR ---------
+To create a PR on Github, you can go to the main page of the Repository in the Code section.
+Beside the branch selection drop down there is a button that says "New Pull Request", press that button.
+There you can choose which branch you want to merge, and which branch you want to merge into.
+ALWAYS choose 'develop' for the branch you want to merge your new branch into.
+After you have selected the two branchs you can add a title that is suitable for the feature/bug being fixed, and a short description.
+Then press the "Create Pull Request" button at the bottom of the page.

 ## --------- Getting the Latest Develop Build ---------